Tape/website/docs/index.md

 features:
   - icon: 👨🏼‍💻
     title: Front-end Development
-    details: Implementation of UI components from prototype to completed functionality.
-Mindful of reusability, accessibility, and a pixel perfect representation of the designer's vision.
+    details: Barely holding on to the break-neck pace at which frameworks seem to keep popping out, I continue to call myself a front-end expert for some reason.
   - icon: 🏗️
     title: Architecture
-    details: Develop robust solutions to leverage technology that best fits the problem at hand.
-Solid documentation skills with a clear vision for expansion and extension.
+    details: I like to develop robust systems that use technology befitting the problem at hand.
+I like to think I can occasionally make good decisions.
   - icon: ⚙️
     title: Back-end Development
-    details: Implementation of services from small company vertically scalable services to large horizontally scalable microservices.
-Strong adherance to security and RESTful best practices.
+    details: In the land of of spaghetti code and feature flags that still aren't cleaned up, I do my best to keep code clean and maintainable for all parties.
   - icon: 🚴🏼
     title: Peloton Enjoyer
-    details: I like to ride a stationary bike with the comfort of air conditioning.
+    details: I like to ride a bike that doesn't move in the comfort of air conditioning.